Mirinth/cs3370/readme.md

 Type `/opt/setport/testing/tester` in the terminal to run the tests.

 ## Alternate languages
 The tool can be run in multiple languages.
 It checks the environment variables `LANGUAGE`, `LC_ALL`, `LC_MESSAGES` and `LANG` (in that order) for a valid locale (e.g. `en_US` or `es`), extracts the language and loads the appropriate language files based on the result.
-By setting the value of these variables, the tool's language can be changed.
+By setting the value of these variables (e.g. by entering `export LANGUAGE="en"` in a terminal), the tool's language can be changed.

+If none of these variables contains a valid locale, the tool will print an error message and default to English.
+To override the default language (and/or suppress the error message) select one of the variables and use the `export` command line utility to set it.
+Examples: `export LANGUAGE="en"` or `export LC_ALL="es_MX"`

 ## Translating